Call to Action Buttons - 5 Most Important Tips to Get More Clicks7 mins read

 - Transparency - unfortunately, there are still some frauds, so it's sometimes a good idea for a site visitor to indicate what happens after a click: "Calculate a non-binding offer"

 You need to get the necessary information, emotions, and atmosphere in just a few words.
 It is true that brevity and clarity is a half success.
-In addition, if you manage to sneak a joke into the CTA button, you have won.
+In addition, if you manage to sneak a joke into the CTA icon, you have won.

 Tip at the end